 Using images or graphics from the internet can be risky, as they may be copyrighted or low-resolution, resulting in poor print quality.
 It's best to work with a professional designer or use licensed stock images for your label design.

-Do I need to include a barcode on my label design?
+Do I need to include a barcode on my label?

-A barcode is not always necessary on a label design, but it's essential for retail products to facilitate inventory management and sales tracking.
+A barcode is not always necessary on a label, but it's essential for retail products to facilitate inventory management and sales tracking.
 It's crucial to ensure the barcode meets industry standards and is scannable.

 Want to make a booking for detailed discussion?